 - Chinese energy and raw materials policy

-- Geopolitics of Asia (esp. energy, natural resources)
+- Geopolitics and political economy of Asia

 - U.S.-China and Europe-China relations

 - Geopolitics of the energy and digital transitions

 - Critical raw materials (esp.
 Rare Earth Elements)

 John Seaman specializes in the geopolitics and political economy of East Asia and on China’s relations with Europe and the United States.
 He also conducts research on China's industrial strategy and foreign policy, the geopolitics of the energy and digital transitions, and the political economy of critical raw materials.

 Mr. Seaman joined Ifri in 2009.
 He holds a Master in International Affairs from Sciences Po, Paris, a Bachelor of Arts in International Economics from Seattle University, and studied as a NSEP David L. Boren Scholar at the Beijing Center for Chinese Studies (2002-03).
 He was an International Research Fellow with Canon Institute for Global Studies (CIGS) in Tokyo (2013-18).

 From a China strategy to no strategy at all: Exploring the diversity of European approaches A report of the European Think-tank Network on China (ETNC), July 2023

 While there is now new momentum in the relationship between Europe and China, considerable variation remains in approaches across the continent, from clear-cut strategies to more ambiguous policies, complicating a common European position.

 China’s Weaponization of Gallium and Germanium: The Pitfalls of Leveraging Chokepoints Briefings de l'Ifri, July 27, 2023